No Pressure In Radiator Hose: 5 Causes and Solutions

 Check the thermostat valve.
 Usually, a heat-sensitive wax is stored inside, which is sensitive to the temperature of the coolant.

-A temperature gauge is the easiest way to tell if there is a problem with the thermostat.
-Drive the car for a while and check that the thermostat is where it should be.
+A temperature gauge is the easiest way to tell if the thermostat has a problem.
+Drive the car and check that the thermostat is where it should be.
 If not, the thermostat is stuck open.

 See also: Chevrolet Aveo Dashboard Warning Lights and Meanings